 The bots run through your application and look for important keywords that are the closest and most relevant to the responsibilities and qualifications of the role you are applying for.
 As soon as the bots finish ranking the top candidates, the recruiters will screen and validate your application and schedule an interview to know more about you.

 In order for a recruiter or a headhunter to notice your career website application, you should be able to craft a clear and concise resume that includes the right keywords.
 While crafting, make sure that the details are accurate and correct, or else your credibility and reputation will tarnish.

 • If there are career and recruitment websites, why do companies post jobs on various job boards?

-Job boards (i.e., JobStreet, Monster, and Indeed) are go-to job marketplaces of active job seekers.
-Recruiters use a variety of job platforms to extend the reach of their search and make their job listing visible to more potential talent.
+Job boards (i.e., JobStreet, Monster, and Indeed) are the go-to job marketplaces of active job seekers.
+Recruiters use a variety of job platforms to extend the reach of their search and make their job listings visible to more potential talent.

 • Should I apply through a career/recruitment website or through a job board?